Miguel Cabrera Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.69).
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in MLB.

-- The Twins allow the eighth-fewest home runs in baseball (77 total, one per game).
+- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- His last appearance came on Wednesday, April 26 against the New York Yankees, when the right-hander tossed three innings, surrendering 10 earned runs while giving up 11 hits.
+- The Twins surrender the sixth-fewest home runs in baseball (77 total, one per game).

-- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .329 against him.
+- In his most recent appearance on Monday against the Boston Red Sox, the right-hander threw 5 2/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.